ShravanSunder/rivet-utilities-plugin/README.md

 ## Description

 This is an utilities plugin.

 ### Iterator Plugin

-The iterator plugin will It will map through an array of object inputs `objects[][]`.
-The plugin will then call the subgraph you'd like to execute.
-In addition it has a concurrency option to limit the number of concurrent executions.
+The iterator plugin will It will map through an array of object inputs `objectDataValues[][]`.
+The plugin will then call the subgraph you'd like to execute for item in the array.
+Additionally

+- it has a `chunkSize` option to limit the number of concurrent executions.
+- it has a `cache` option to cache subgraph outputs of successful item runs.

 # Installation